MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/Demoting-Domain-Controllers-and-Domains--Level-200-.md

 You configure demotion options on the **Credentials** page.
 Provide the credentials necessary to perform the demotion from the following list:

 -   Demoting an additional domain controller requires Domain Admin credentials.
-Selecting **Force removal of the domain controller** demotes the domain controller without removing the domain controller object's metadata from Active Directory.
+Selecting **Force the removal of this domain controller** demotes the domain controller without removing the domain controller object's metadata from Active Directory.

     > [!WARNING]
     > Do not select this option unless the domain controller cannot contact other domain controllers and there is *no reasonable way* to resolve that network issue.
 Forced demotion leaves orphaned metadata in Active Directory on the remaining domain controllers in the forest.
 In addition, all un-replicated changes on that domain controller, such as passwords or new user accounts, are lost forever.
 Orphaned metadata is the root cause in a significant percentage of Microsoft Customer Support cases for AD DS, Exchange, SQL, and other software.